 Eventually two distinct games of football emerged – rugby, named for Rugby School in Warwickshire where it was played, and the association game (soccer).
 This was named for the Football Association, formed by old boys of schools such as Eton and Westminster.

 Initially the most distinctive difference between the two games was that in association football goals were scored by kicking the ball under a bar, and in rugby by going over the bar.
 (A try was simply an opportunity to ‘try’ for a kick over the goal.)
-Eventually the greatest difference came to be how the ball was propelled: rugby rules allowed for handling and running with the ball and association only allowed kicking.
+Eventually the greatest difference came to be how the ball was propelled: rugby rules allowed for handling and running with the ball and association only allowed kicking and heading.
 Under rugby rules, the ball could only be passed backwards, but in the association game, it could be passed in any direction.

 Old boys of English public schools persuaded football clubs to adopt the rugby rules in Auckland, South Canterbury and Otago, and they were important in spreading rugby in the 1870s.
 They had the time and money to travel to other centres to play the game, and these inter-regional rugby games were crucial in spreading the gospel and attaching local pride to the success of the rugby team.
-The elite also encouraged and facilitated popular attendance at these games – when Auckland played Christchurch in 1875 in Cranmer Square there were 3,000 spectators.
+The elite encouraged and facilitated popular attendance at these games – when Auckland played Christchurch in 1875 in Cranmer Square, there were 3,000 spectators.